 - Meaningful Name: Her name comes from "hatsumei", the Japanese word for "invention".

-- Mundane Utility: While Telescopic Vision can have many uses, it comes in particularly handy for an inventor working on particularly small components or electronics.
+- Mundane Utility: While telescopic vision can have many uses, it comes in particularly handy for an inventor working on particularly small components or electronics.

-- Small Name, Big Ego: Hatsume makes a big deal about all her inventions whenever she can, but her obsession with making it big clouds her mind so much she fails to recognize that she's not all that well-received.
+- Small Name, Big Ego: She makes a big deal about all her inventions whenever she can, but her obsession with making it big clouds her mind so much she fails to recognize that she's not all that well-received.